simonArchipoff/ATSAHSNA/README.md

 - a very poor UI, sorry

 Soon :
-- something to deal with the latency more easily
+- something to deal with latency more easily
 - export measurements in a bunch of standards files
 - better UI
 - less franglish and proper translations
 - dealing with several input/output (to measure two channels at once for instance)
+- having several measure displayed at once
 - simpler code (I am tâtonning)

 Later :